Peter Lester (abolitionist): Canada and late life

 The Lesters participated in the 1858 mass exodus of African Americans to the city of Victoria on Vancouver Island in British Columbia, Canada during the Fraser River Gold Rush.
 In February 1860, he was the first Black person to sit as a juror in British Columbia.
 After the death of his wife in 1892, Lester sold his Victoria properties and returned to the United States.
-During his return, he was in his 80s and confined to a wheelchair.
+During his return, he was in his 80s and used a wheelchair.

 He died sometime around c.
 1897 in San Francisco.
 The Ross Bay Cemetery in Victoria erected an honorary gravestone for Lester in 2002.